 Because of the divisive nature of the issue of speaking in tongues, and because it is not essential in communicating the gospel to nonbelievers, Cru asks its staff members who believe they have the gift of tongues not to promote or use the gift in public.
 Staff members may use this gift in their own private worship if they so desire.

 Applicants must have a minimum educational background of a high-school diploma or equivalent training and experience, and have been out of high school for at least one year prior to receiving acceptance as a staff member.
+A person applying for student ministry should have a four-year college degree.
 Completion of a three-year Bible course or a three-year nursing course is considered equivalent to a college degree.

 We want our new staff members to have the best possible training to enable them to effectively minister for Christ.
 New Staff Training is an important Bible training time and an important experience to help orient new staff and help them make the transition to life as a staff member.